MrR0807/Java_Notes/Personal-Notes/SSL-Java.md

 # Java TLS and self-signed certificates guide

-There are 7 possible scenarios:
+* When your applications is a client, which is trusting all TLS certificates;
+* When your applications is a client, which trusts only organization TLS certificates;
+* When your applications is a client, which trusts your organization and default Java's certificates;

-* When your application is acting as a server within Organization perimeter.
-Your application has to provide self-signed certificate to the client.
+* When your application is a server, which sends a certificate to the client;
-* When your application is acting as a server for an outside Organization application (3rd party).
-Your application has to provide self-signed certificate for the client.
-* When your application is client of other application within Organization perimeter.
-Your application has to validate self-signed certificate from the server.
-* When your application is client of other application outside Organization perimeter (3rd party).
-Your application has to validate CA certificate from the server.
-* When your application is client of other application within or outside Organization perimeter.
-Your application chooses to trust all certificates (only for local development/prototyping)

 * Mutual TLS.
-When both client and server exchange certificates within Organization perimeter (both exchange self-signed certificates).
+When both client and server exchange certificates within Organization perimeter (both exchange self-signed certificates);
 * Mutual TLS.
 When both client and server exchange certificates outside Organization perimeter (one party exchanges self-signed, other CA).

 ## Java Implementations